 Ø Full range of motion: a full stretch, pause and contraction with each rep adds greater fiber recruitment and builds deeper muscle bellies.

 Ø Form: upper back muscles are intricate; form, therefore is paramount for maximum stimulation.

 Ø Mind and movement connection: it took me over one calendar year when I was beginning, to be able to feel my upper back from these exercises.
 Be persistent, give yourself time and be patient and this connection will happen.

-Because you can't always see the upper back it does have a tendency to get neglected as far as training it goes .
-Anybody who has brought their upper back development up to par with the chest and arms: will easily be able to see their upper back from the front.
+Because we can't see the upper back it does have a tendency to get neglected as far as training goes .
+Anyone who has brought their upper back development up to par with the chest and arms: will easily be able to see their upper back from the front.
 So now...